TL;DR / Quick Verdict

 The Problem: You are building a complex vector graphics editor that runs in the browser.

 - The Architectural Reality: Rendering paradigms don’t apply to WebGL or Canvas-heavy applications.
 The entire concept of SSR relies on HTML DOM nodes.
-If your application is a massive WebAssembly blob running inside a
+If your application is a large WebAssembly blob running inside a

 <canvas>element, you are building a native application that simply uses the browser as a host.
 You must use CSR, aggressively utilizing Service Workers and IndexedDB to cache the WebAssembly binaries locally.